Do You Need an Addition Permit? Complete Guide

 These projects are typically exempt from permit requirements:

-- There are no exemptions — room additions always require a permit
+- There are no exemptions, room additions always require a building permit

-- Even small bump-outs of a few feet require permits due to foundation and structural work
+- Even the smallest bump-out requires permits due to foundation and structural work

 Exemptions vary by city.
 Always check your local requirements.